 In addition to writing in her spare time, Dudek has also dabbled in acting, appearing in a recurring background role in the fourth season of the Netflix drama, House of Cards, as a member of the White House Press Corps.
 She is a two-time game show contestant, having competed on the syndicated version of The Weakest Link (2003) and in primetime on ABC’s Wipeout (2012).
 She is also a budding enologist, earning her certification from PVCC in the discipline as well as becoming WSET Level I certified through the industry’s global authority, the Wine & Spirit Education Trust.

-Born in Chicago, Ill. and raised in Poway, Calif., she graduated with a bachelor’s degree in communication from Loyola Marymount in Los Angeles.
-She earned a masters degree in creative writing from the University of Edinburgh, graduating with distinction from one of the top universities in the world.
+Born in Chicago, Ill., and raised in Poway, Calif., she graduated with a bachelor’s degree in communication from Loyola Marymount in Los Angeles.
+She earned a master’s degree in creative writing from the University of Edinburgh in Scotland, graduating with distinction from one of the top-20 universities in the world.